Accelerated processing of your patent application

 What is the risk of requesting accelerated processing?

-Like many other patent authorities, the NIPO believes that an examination within 4 months of the application being filed will provide a satisfactory result of almost the same quality as an examination after 7 months.
+NIPO considers, in line with many other patent authorities, that an examination process completed within 4 months will be satisfactory and of almost the same quality as an examination carried out within 7 months.